 In 2013, Lanni Marchant ran the 30K Around the Bay race in Hamilton in 1:44:40, setting the women’s Canadian record that still holds today.
-We surveyed the ATB Expo, asking runners if they questions for the Olympian, and this is what they asked, and what she said.
+Last spring, we surveyed the ATB Expo, asking runners if they questions for the Olympian, and this is what they asked, and what she said.

 My hip has been hurting since Wednesday night.
 I’m hoping I’m going to make it through—I’m going to run it no matter what.
 What should I do tonight, or tomorrow morning, more ice?